fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程二.md

 >>> np.frombuffer(buf, dtype=dt)
 ```

 The data of the resulting array will not be byteswapped, but will be interpreted correctly.
-Examples:

 ``` python
 >>> s = 'hello world'